padima1/redenMasternodeSetup/README.md

 If you follow the steps and use a newly created Ubuntu 16.04 VPS, it will automatically configure and start your Master Node.
 You will need to input your public VPS IP address and masternode private key.

+Steps:

+0) Create a new VPS or use existing one.
+Recommended config is similar to vultr's $5/mo (25GB SSD/1xCPU/1GB RAM, Ubuntu 16.04).
+It can handle several MNs running simultaneously on the same IP address but they have to use dirfferent ports.
+Therefore you cannot easily run more than one EDEN MN on the same box.
+Different coins are fine.

-1) In Windows wallet, create a new receive address and name it mn1 for example.
+1) In Windows wallet, create a new receiving address and name it mn1 for example.

 2) Send exactly 2500 EDEN to this new address.